colinalford/project-templates/project-questsions.md

 ## Technology Perspective

-What does it (the project) need to do?
+* What does it (the project) need to do?

-How will it work?
+* How will it work?
 How will each of the components in it work?

-How will we build it?
+* How will we build it?
 How will we verify that it works as it’s supposed to?

-How reliable, efficient, extensible, and performant are the current systems or ones we are capable of building?
+* How reliable, efficient, extensible, and performant are the current systems or ones we are capable of building?
 Is there a gap between this and what the project requires?

-What technologies or architectures are readily available to us?
+* What technologies or architectures are readily available to us?
 Will we bet on any new technologies that will be available soon but are not available yet?

-What engineering processes and approaches are appropriate for this team and this project?
+* What engineering processes and approaches are appropriate for this team and this project?

-What applicable knowledge and expertise do our people have?
+* What applicable knowledge and expertise do our people have?
 What won’t they be working on to work on this project?

-How will we fill gaps in expertise?
+* How will we fill gaps in expertise?
 (Train/hire/learn/ignore and hope the gaps magically go away.)

-How much time will it take to build, at what level of quality?
+* How much time will it take to build, at what level of quality?

+## Customer Perspective
+* What do people actually do?
+(Not what we think they do or what they say they do.)
+* What problems do they have trying to do these things?
+Where do they get stuck, confused, or frustrated?
+* What do they need or want to do but aren’t able to do at all?
+* Where are the specific opportunities to make things easier, safer, faster, or more reliable for them?
+* What design ideas for how to improve how the thing should work—in terms of what people actually do—have the most potential for improving the customer experience?
+* How can those ideas be explored?
+What prototypes, sketches, or alternatives need to be investigated to help us understand the potential for the project?
+* What core ideas and concepts should the project use to express information to users?